thalibarrifqi/thalibarrifqi/README.md

 - 👋 Hi!, I’m @thalibarrifqi
 - 👀 I’m interested in Intelligence Systems
 - 🌱 I enjoy working with data, retrieving information from it, and using it to differing insight and problems solving.
-- 📫 You can reach me on email
+- 📫 You can reach me by email
 - thalibarrifqi@gmail.com
 -
 - Meet me on Kaggle